debug-ito/net-spider/README.md

   addFoundNode spider finding1
 ```

 To get the correct snapshot graph, you have to tell `Spider` to distinguish the links by the port names as well as the switch names.
-To do that, use `getSnapshot` function instead of `getSnapshotSimple`, and pass an apropriate `Query` to it.
+To do that, use `unifyLinkSamples` field in the `Query` object.

 ```haskell multi-link
   let linkSubIdWithPorts :: LinkSample Text Ports -> Pair (Text,Text)